 Industrial property: how to best protect your innovations?

 At a time when technological advances are almost constant, a company's ability to innovate is a guarantee of maintaining its competitiveness and survival.
-However, it is not enough to innovate.
+Yet, innovation alone is not enough.

 Industrial property: how to best protect your innovations?

 At a time when technological advances are almost constant, a company's ability to innovate is a guarantee of maintaining its competitiveness and survival.
-However, it is not enough to innovate.
+Yet, innovation alone is not enough.

-To maintain the competitive advantage that the company hopes to gain, it must still think about protecting its innovations.
+To maintain the competitive advantage a company hopes to gain, it must protect its innovations.

-In this context, what role does industrial property play?
+In this context, what role does intellectual property play?

 INDUSTRIAL PROPERTY: DEFINITION AND ISSUES

-Industrial property aims to protect and promote inventions, innovations and industrial and commercial creations .
-With this in mind, it includes in particular:
+Industrial property aims to protect and enhance the value of industrial and commercial inventions, innovations, and creations .
+In this respect, it notably encompasses:

 • Utility certificates;